Beam Signing Marks Next Stage in Construction of New Health Sciences Building

-On September 26, Appo was among the first of the Assumption College community to sign the last I-beam before it is placed on the frame of the College’s new Health Sciences building, cementing his place in Assumption history.
+On September 26, Appo was among the first of the Assumption community to sign the last I-beam before it is placed on the frame of the new Health Sciences building, cementing his place in Assumption history.
 Appo is one of many Assumption students looking forward to utilizing the new building.
-The state-of-the-art, 41,000-square-foot building, which will welcome students next fall, will house the College’s new nursing and physician assistant programs.
+The state-of-the-art, 41,000-square-foot building, which will welcome students next fall, will house the new nursing program.

-The building features four classrooms of varying sizes, each fully equipped with a recording system for simulations; a nursing floor with a spacious nursing skills lab with seven full-sized hospital beds and four simulation labs with high-fidelity mannequins; and on the physician assistant floor, a practice lab with 11 exam tables, two simulation labs, and four Objective Structured Clinical Examination rooms where live “patient-actors” will help teach students how to take medical history, diagnose a patient, and perform a physical exam.
+The building features four classrooms of varying sizes, each fully equipped with a recording system for simulations; a nursing floor with a spacious nursing skills lab with seven full-sized hospital beds and four simulation labs with high-fidelity mannequins; a practice lab with 11 exam tables, two simulation labs, and four Objective Structured Clinical Examination rooms where live “patient-actors” will help teach students how to take medical history, diagnose a patient, and perform a physical exam.